 Management is responsible for the other information.
-The other information comprises of the annual report but does not include the separate financial statements and our auditor's report thereon.
-The Company's complete Annual report is expected to be made available to us after the date of this auditor's report.
+The other information comprises the Annual report (but does not include the separate financial statements and our auditor's report thereon), which is expected to be made available to us after the date of this auditor's report.

-Our opinion on the separate financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the separate financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.

-In connection with our audit of the separate financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the separate financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the Annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+When we read Annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.